Huntario/RSSAnalyzer/README.md

 X - 01.Must uses at least two APIs
 X - 02.Must use AJAX to pull data
 X - 03.Must utilize new library or tech that we haven’t discussed
-04.Must have a polished frontend / UI
+(GRAPH APPEARING ISSUE) 04.Must have a polished frontend / UI
-X - 05.Must meet good quality coding standards (indentation, scoping, naming)
+X - 05.coding standards (indentation, scoping, naming)
 X - 06.Must NOT use alerts, confirms, or prompts (look into modals!)
 X - 07.Must have some sort of repeating element (table, columns, etc)
 X - 08.Must use Bootstrap or Alternative CSS Framework